dnaeon/makefile-graph/README.md

 ## Installation

-You can install the the CLI application using one of the following ways.
+You can install the CLI application using one of the following ways.

 If you have cloned the repository you can build the CLI app using the provided Makefile target.